fmalina/revisions-blocl/activism/theeuro.md

 essential tasks if the eurozone is to be restored to growth and prosperity.

 Those outside of Europe—and many in Europe—have been appalled at the unfolding drama in the crisis countries.
-It wasn’t this way before the euro.
+It wasn't this way before the euro.

 Innocent citizens were being asked, forced actually, to bear the consequences of decisions that had been made by politicians.